RossBugginsNHS/rossbuggins-public/ndc-ldn-2024/readme.md

 ## How to get a grip on your microservices system using a service-mesh

+- this is heavy on k8s
+- what is service mesh and why use it
+- observability
+- chaos engineering
+-  service mesh almost always use sidecar pattern
+- ambient mesh coming soon, does it without another container
+- sidecar runs alongside actual container, in the same pod
+- istio as a mesh provider
+- kiali very cool graph views ok k8s injections and traffic etc between them
+- service mesh - power comes from mirroring requests to new versions of a service.
+Ie test a new version with real live data (obv any transactions etc have to be separate db etc)
+- chaos engineering, injection faults, including network level style failures
+-

 ## Let's build the worst Event Sourcing system!

 ## It’s time to rebuild DevOps.